If your watch is under £1,000, it should be covered by your contents insurance policy. If it’s worth more, you can list it as a high-value item.

-However, if you need cover away from the home or for accidental damage or loss you may have to add these options to your policy.
+But if you need cover away from home or for accidental damage you may have to add these options to your policy.

-Smartwatches can often be covered by gadget insurance but again you need to decide whether the additional cost of a gadget insurance policy is worth it.
+Smartwatches can often be covered by gadget insurance.
+But you need to decide whether the additional cost of a gadget insurance policy is worth it.

-It might not actually give you any more cover than your household contents policy if you also have personal possessions insurance.
+It might not actually give you any more cover than your household contents policy - especially if you also have personal possessions insurance.

 Rolex watch insurance

-Insuring your Rolex watch all depends on its value.
+Insuring your Rolex watch depends on its value.

 If it's worth more than the single item limit on your home insurance policy then you must specify it as a high value item.

 If it's worth more than the specified item limit you need specific cover for it